anubisg1/cisco-vxlan-evpn-ansible/docs/input.rst

 **router_id** / :red:`mandatory`                 This option defines the name of the interface used as a Router ID.

-                                                 The interface defined here will be used on all switches
+                                                 The interface defined here will be used on all switches.

 **vtep_name** / :red:`mandatory`                 This option defines the name of the interface used as the source VTEP.

-                                                 The interface defined here will be used on all the leaf switches
+                                                 The interface defined here will be used on all leaf switches.

 ================================================ ==========================================================================